 I'd like to copy or photograph examples of documents related to job applications: CV, letters, SMS messages, emails or other messages from your work coach.
 I will not use personal details from any of these and they will be stored securely at the university.

 What will I ask you about?

-- your feelings about applying for jobs - your previous work and future ambitions for work - your experience using computers or mobiles for seeking choose to be either voice recorded or video recorded.
+- your feelings about applying for jobs - your previous work and future ambitions for work - your experience using computers or mobiles for seeking jobcan

 Will I record you?
 Yes!